-- 1. Be ready to discuss on our second day of class (Sept 7): Choose 1 SDG of interest to you.
+- Be ready to discuss on our second day of class (Sept 7): Choose 1 SDG of interest to you.
 Why is it important?
 What are some of the targets for reaching that SDG (give 2 examples of targets for each) and what is an example of an indicator under each target?
 Go to SDG Tracker to research this.
 Examine at least one country (through the SDG Tracker and/or your own Internet research).
 How has this country done on making progress toward your chosen SDG? - 2.
 To discuss in class in small groups (don't need to do this before class): Turning to the topic of tracking progress and enforcing the SDGs, choose one country and look at one of the Voluntary National Reviews reports submitted to the UN by that country (scroll down on the website to see the individual country reports).
+Find one that is in a language you speak.
 What is one SDG/area where that country has made progress, and what is the progress cited?
 What is one area where that country has faced challenges?
 Describe.